mikael-lehmuskoski/fs20project/docs/manual.md

 A modal will open up showing a login form.
 Below the login form is a button that reads "Create an account", click that button.

 The modal now shows a form for creating an account.
-Input a The username and password must be 3-20 characters in length and only contain alphanumerical characters.
+The username and password must be 3-20 characters in length and only contain alphanumerical characters.
 You will be asked to input the password twice and the passwords must match before you can submit the details.